 3. Assuring availability and accessibility of health services to the entire population

 In more recent years, the health departments in this region, like many others in rural areas, have had to invest more time, money and effort in providing direct health services (core function 3), and, as a result, have been unable to adequately address the other primary functions (core functions 1 and 2).
-The region's health departments are especially challenged because out of the original 19 counties making up the Partnership, 13 of them were designated as "Tier One" counties, meaning they are among the most economically depressed in North Carolina.
-Approximately the same percentage, 67%, of the Partnership's counties are still considered Tier I as of 2011; 10 out of the 15 counties currently comprising the Partnership are designated Tier I counties.
+The region’s health departments are especially challenged because out of the 20 counties making up the Partnership, 15 of them, or 75% (2024), are designated as “Tier One” counties, meaning they are among the most economically depressed in North Carolina.
 In addition, compared to the rest of the state, mortality rates from many illnesses are elevated in this region.